 Dey (2015), presented a case study of Nepal earthquake and its impact on humans to examine the causes, nature, consequences, extent, and causes of the earthquake.
-For the study, maps of Indian Meteorological Department (IMD) and Google images have been used and found that the effects of Nepal earthquakes depends on their magnitude but also on geology of the earth crust, design of buildings, etc.
+Concluded that earthquake was more severe due to geology of earth and design of buildings.

-Jain (2016), talked about the earthquake safety in India covering the achievements, challenges and opportunities which includes the development of early codes and earthquake-resistant housing.
-Further Information Centre National of Earthquake Engineering was developed and 4-year National Programme on Earthquake Engineering was carried out by different Indian Institutes of Technology and the Indian Institute of Science.
-From the different source of information it was clear that the construction of building is also one of the major issue.
+Jain (2016), from the different source of information it was clear that the construction of building is also one of the major issue.
 Therefore, there is need for creating an environment for safe construction.
-Few work has been done in the country to improve this construction process are competencebased licensing for engineers; enforcement of building codes by the municipal authorities; development and propagation of building typologies that are inherently earthquake-resistant.
+Few work has been done in the country to improve this construction process are competence-based licensing for engineers; enforcement of building codes by the municipal authorities; development and propagation of building typologies that are inherently earthquake-resistant.